starling021/ehtools/README.md

 > ehtools -w

-    INFO: For this shortcuts you will not need enter your ehtools password!
+    INFO: For this shortcuts you will not need enter your ehtools password (only for ehtools -u)!

 # Use ehtools application